 A: Yes.
 However, because of the small size of our staff, a response to individual inquiries may be slow during peak times in the review process.
 If you have questions about how to complete and submit your application narrative, please refer to the instructions provided in the nomination email you received.
 Thank you for your understanding.
 If you have other concerns, please contact us at email@example.com.

 Q: Can I set up an appointment to discuss my application?

 A: We regret that our small staff cannot meet individually on the phone or in-person with all nominees or nominators.
-However, semifinalists will be contacted for a phone interview in May.
+However, semifinalists will be contacted for a phone interview in spring.

 Q: Whom should I contact if I have questions?